 Diagnostic Validation Form:

-- To ensure adherence to DSM-5 criteria, the GARS-3 includes a diagnostic validation form.
-This form serves as a tool to verify that the test results align with the specified criteria for Autism Spectrum Disorder, promoting accuracy and diagnostic reliability.
+• To confirm that DSM-5 criteria were met, the GARS-3 includes a diagnostic validation form.
+This instrument is designed to ensure that the test results match the criteria for Autism Spectrum Disorder (ASD) in order to increase the accuracy and reliability of the diagnosis.

 Validity and Reliability of Gilliam Autism Rating Scale 3 (GARS-3)

-The provided information pertains to various aspects of the reliability and validity of the GARS-3 (Gilliam Autism Rating Scale, 3rd edition), a diagnostic tool for autism spectrum disorder.
-Let’s break down the key points:
+Included are details on the reliability and validity of the GARS-3 (Gilliam Autism Rating Scale, 3rd edition)– a diagnostic assessment used for autism spectrum disorder.
+So, here are the highlights:

 Internal Consistency (Content Sampling) Reliability:

-- This suggests a high degree of consistency in measuring the intended constructs within the test.
+• This indicates a strong level of agreement in measuring the desired constructs concerned by the test.

 Test-Retest (Time Sampling) Reliability: